orbeon/orbeon-forms-doc/FAQ:-Software-licences.md

 ### What is the subscription-end field in the license file?

 The `subscription-end` field is informative and indicates the end of the support subscription, when applicable.

+### What am I paying for when I acquire an Orbeon Forms PE Production subscription?

+The first year, both:

+- a license to install and use the software
+- one year of support

+The second and subsequent years:

+- additional years of support